h2danilo/exemplos-design-patterns/README-EN.md

 For detailed instructions on how to deploy this application using Docker, Docker Compose, or on cloud providers, check our [Deployment Guide](docs/deployment-guide.md).

-The guide includes:
+### Current Implementation

+The application is configured for deployment with:

-- Creating a Dockerfile
+- **Docker**: Uses a multi-stage Dockerfile with Java 21
+  - First stage: Maven with JDK 21 for building
+  - Second stage: JRE 21 for runtime (optimized image)
+  - Exposes port 8080

-- Docker Compose configuration
+- **Docker Compose**: Simple configuration for local execution
-- Deployment options on AWS, Google Cloud, and Azure
-- Advanced deployment with Kubernetes

-### Kubernetes

-The Kubernetes configuration files are available in the `k8s` folder and include:
+  - Defines a service for the application
+  - Configures Spring profile as "prod"
+  - Prepares infrastructure for future integrations (such as databases)

-- `deployment.yaml` - Application deployment configuration
+- **Kubernetes**: Complete configuration for production environments
+  - `deployment.yaml` - Deployment with 2 replicas, RollingUpdate strategy, health probes, resource limits, and security configurations
-- `service.yaml` - Service configuration to expose the application
+  - `service.yaml` - ClusterIP service with annotations for Prometheus monitoring
-- `configmap.yaml` - Application configurations
+  - `configmap.yaml` - Application configurations with variables for different environments
-- `ingress.yaml` - Ingress configuration for external access
+  - `ingress.yaml` - NGINX ingress configuration for external access via "design-patterns.example.com"

-For recommendations on how to enhance the Docker and Kubernetes implementation for practical demonstration, see our [Enhancement Recommendations](docs/docker-kubernetes-enhancements-en.md).